A Study Evaluating KTE-C19 in Adult Subjects With Relapsed/Refractory B-precursor Acute Lymphoblastic Leukemia (r/r ALL) (ZUMA-3)

 - Baseline oxygen saturation > 92% on room air

-- In individuals previously treated with blinatumomab, CD19 tumor expression in bone marrow or peripheral blood.
+- In individuals previously treated with blinatumomab, cluster of differentiation 19 (CD19) tumor expression in bone marrow or peripheral blood.

 You CAN'T join if...